Nafunnn/google-maps-scrapping/README.md

 -Open the result folder to see the data scraping results <br>
 <br>
-This program is still in development stage. and develop by fjr [https://www.linkedin.com/in/jariz/]
+This program is still in development stage. and collaboration develop by fjr [https://www.linkedin.com/in/jariz/]